DMZ Campaign (1969–1971): May

-On 5 May 16 km southeast of Khe Sanh, units of the ARVN 1st Battalion, 54th Regiment engaged a force from the PAVN 66th Regiment in three separate contacts killing 83 PAVN; ARVN losses were eight killed.
+On 5 May 16 km southeast of Khe Sanh, units of the ARVN 1st Battalion, 54th Regiment engaged a force from the PAVN 66th Regiment in three separate contacts, killing 83 PAVN; ARVN losses were eight killed.
 At 23:05 the ARVN 4th Battalion, 3rd Regiment in a night defensive position 5 km northeast of Gio Linh was probed by PAVN forces.
-The defenders engaged the PAVN supported by flareships and gunships and the PAVN withdrew leaving 26 dead; ARVN losses were one killed.
+The defenders engaged the PAVN supported by flareships and gunships and the PAVN withdrew, leaving 26 dead; ARVN losses were one killed.
 On 6 May at 05:30 Firebase Henderson occupied by Company A, 2nd Battalion, 501st Infantry Regiment and a unit of the ARVN 54th Regiment, received mortar and RPG fire followed by ground attacks from the northwest by the PAVN 66th Regiment.
 The 2-hour engagement cost the PAVN 29 dead while the defenders sustained 32 U.S. and 19 ARVN killed and three M114 155 mm howitzers heavily damaged.
 On 7 May, 16 km southeast of Khe Sanh the ARVN 1/54th uncovered a grave site containing 97 PAVN.
 Also on 7 May between 07:20 and 09:00 in two separate contacts 15 to 18 km east-southeast of Khe Sanh the ARVN 1/54th made contact with the PAVN killing 32 while losing one killed.
-On 10 May at 06:00 30 rounds of 82mm mortar fire fell on Henderson killing three ARVN.
-On 13 May the ARVN Hac Bao Reconnaissance Company of the 1st Division operating west of Cam Lo received ten rounds of 82mm mortar fire killing nine ARVN.
-On 14 May at 00:40, the Hac Bao Company operating 15 km west of Cam Lo received 300 rounds of 82mm mortar fire and at 07:45 a further 250 mixed 60 and 82mm mortar rounds.
+On 10 May at 06:00 30 rounds of 82 mm mortar fire fell on Henderson, killing three ARVN.
+On 13 May the ARVN Hac Bao Reconnaissance Company of the 1st Division operating west of Cam Lo received ten rounds of 82 mm mortar fire, killing nine ARVN.
+On 14 May at 00:40, the Hac Bao Company operating 15 km west of Cam Lo received 300 rounds of 82 mm mortar fire and at 07:45 a further 250 mixed 60 and 82 mm mortar rounds.